 Lateral Applicants start the process in the Oral Board stage.
 Field Training is shortened, depending on experience.
 Starting pay is adjusted according to experience.

-With a current population of about 6,000, the City of Blaine is governed by a Council/City Manager form of government.
-We are located 35 miles south of Vancouver, British Columbia and 110 miles north of Seattle.
+Blaine is a rapidly growing city with a current population of just over 6,000 people.
+The City of Blaine is governed by a Council/City Manager form of government, and is located 35 miles south of Vancouver, British Columbia and 110 miles north of Seattle.
 To our east, you will find the beautiful Cascade Range and to the west, a scenic view of the Puget Sound and San Juan Islands.
 We can also boast access to an award-winning golf course and a 4 star resort located within our city limits.

 Blaine is known as the Peace Arch City for the Peace Arch Monument that was constructed and dedicated here in 1921 and the city is has a rich history as a fishing and logging border town.
 Two ports of entry are located here.
 The “Peace Arch Crossing” is the third busiest northern border crossing in the United States and in 2019, nearly 4 million people entered Blaine through this crossing.